Sonic Chronicles: The Dark Brotherhood: Critical response

-As Sonic first transition to the RPG genre, the overall scenario, including the game's story and dialogue, were received with mixed reception.
-Critics acknowledged that, compared to other games in the genre, the "chapter-based story is predictably lightweight and cartoony", and though interesting enough, it "takes a backseat to the actual gameplay".
-Combined with a generally low difficulty level (also described as "phenomenally easy"), the story and scenario were cited as a good reason that this entry would be suitable as a role-playing game for younger gamers.
-Reviewers also agreed that the story only begins to become more elaborate and interesting in the second half of the game.
-The cast of playable characters, who some reviewers acknowledged were less than well received in previous Sonic games, were generally received well, and were "well written and likeable".
+The overall scenario was received with mixed reception.
+Critics acknowledged that, compared to other games in the genre, the "chapter-based story is predictably lightweight and cartoony", and that it took a back seat to gameplay.
+Reviewers also agreed that the story only begins to become more elaborate and interesting in the second half of the game, with Matthew Castle writing for Computer and Video Games "only later do Bioware start throwing around their universe-building weight."
+Brian Fore of Game Informer felt the characters were well written and likeable.